 As we continue to grow and develop our software, our design team grows with us.
-With this in mind, we sat down with Senior Product Design Team Lead, Vicky Sinclair, and Senior Comms Design Team Lead, Alan Ainsley, to learn what top tips they have for designers on the job hunt - whether you’re looking at a role at FreeAgent or elsewhere.
+With this in mind, we sat down with Head of Product Design, Vicky Sinclair, and former Head of Creative Design, Alan Ainsley, to learn what top tips they have for designers on the job hunt - whether you’re looking at a role at FreeAgent or elsewhere.

 1. Never underestimate the importance of portfolios